grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 * `client_ca_pem` and `client_ca_file`

 The `client_auth` argument determines whether to validate client certificates.
-The default value, `NoClientCert`, indicates that no client certificate validation is performed.
-The `client_ca_pem` and `client_ca_file` may only be configured when `client_auth` is not `NoClientCert`.
+The default value, `NoClientCert`, indicates that the client certificate is not validated.
+The `client_ca_pem` and `client_ca_file` arguments may only be configured when `client_auth` is not `NoClientCert`.

 The following values are accepted for `client_auth`:

-* `NoClientCert`: client certificates are neither requested nor verified.
+* `NoClientCert`: client certificates are neither requested nor validated.
 * `RequestClientCert`: requests clients to send an optional certificate.
+Certificates provided by clients are not validated.
-* `RequireAnyClientCert`: requires at least one certificate from clients that is not checked for validity.
+* `RequireAnyClientCert`: requires at least one certificate from clients.
+Certificates provided by clients are not validated.
 * `VerifyClientCertIfGiven`: requests clients to send an optional certificate.
 If a certificate is sent, it must be valid.
 * `RequireAndVerifyClientCert`: requires clients to send a valid certificate.